Leo McGarry: Early life

 McGarry is a U.S. Air Force veteran who achieved the rank of colonel and served in the Vietnam War.
-During the war, he flew an F-105 Thunderchief, was shot down, and wounded.
+During the war, he flew an F-105 Thunderchief and was shot down and wounded.
 His friend and fellow pilot Ken O'Neill carried him on his back in the jungle for three days.
 Prior to working in the White House, McGarry had been Secretary of Labor during a presidency prior to the beginning of the show.
-He also speaks fluent Spanish.
 McGarry amassed significant wealth during his time in the private sector as a member of the board of directors of a defense contractor, Mueller-Wright Aeronautics, with his friend Ken O'Neill, for ten or twelve years.
-He also worked for Cultico, a chemical-agribusiness firm that was blamed for a disaster in Haryana, India, in the 1980s.
 On more than one occasion, it is made known that he is the wealthiest member of the staff - worth even more than the President himself.
-It is implied in the episode "And It's Surely to Their Credit" that McGarry is an attorney.
-He went to the University of Michigan.
+It is implied in the episode "And It's Surely to Their Credit" (by the statement "everyone in the room is a lawyer") that McGarry has a law degree.
+He attended the University of Michigan.